Richard E. Levy

 Biography

-Richard Levy is a nationally and internationally known teacher and scholar in the field of American public law, including constitutional law, administrative law and legislation.
-He joined the KU Law faculty in 1985.
-Before joining the faculty, he served as a clerk for Judge Richard Posner of the U.S. Court of Appeals for the Seventh Circuit.
+Prof. Levy joined the KU Law faculty in 1985.
+Previously, he served as a clerk for Judge Richard Posner of the U.S. Court of Appeals for the Seventh Circuit.
 As a teacher, Levy emphasizes active learning and strives to integrate the development of analytical and problem-solving skills into the coverage of substantive material using a variety of innovative teaching methods.

-Levy is a prolific scholar with an extensive publication record in leading journals on a wide array of topics, including pioneering work applying collective action theory to federalism and leading articles on judicial review of administrative agencies.
-Levy has also given extensive service to the state, including work on comprehensive reform of the state's administrative procedure and child in need of care codes, as well as offering expert testimony for various legislative committees.
+Prof. Levy is a nationally and internationally known teacher and scholar in the field of American public law, including constitutional law, administrative law and legislation, with an extensive publication record in leading journals on a wide array of topics, including pioneering work applying collective action theory to federalism and leading articles on judicial review of administrative agencies.
+He has also given extensive service to the state, including work on comprehensive reform of the state's administrative procedure and child in need of care codes.
 In recognition of this service, he received the Steeples Award for Service to Kansas in 2010.

 Learn more about Richard Levy on the School of Law website.